Sr Adj Prof Lecturer

 School of International Service

 MALD and Ph.D, Fletcher School of Law and Diplomacy, Tufts University Certificate, CASA Program, American University in Cairo Certificate, Advanced Arabic, Bourguiba School, Tunis, Tunisia Second Cycle Degree in History, University of Paris IV BA, History and French, Duke University

-- Fluent French, Moroccan Arabic.
-Conversant Tunisian, Egyptian, Modern Standard Arabic.
-Proficiency in Hassaniya, Tamazight, and Spanish.
+Fluent Moroccan Arabic and French.
+Conversant Tunisian, Egyptian, and Modern Standard Arabic.
+Proficient Hassaniya, Tamazight, and Spanish.